Welcome to the Year 6 page

 - Year 6 children must practise their weekly spellings in their home spelling book five times per week.

-- In addition to the above, Year 6 children will be set a piece of separate English and Maths homework each week.
+- In addition to the above, Year 6 children will usually be set a piece of separate English and Maths homework each week.
 Their projects will vary and will come with individual guidance.
 The general rule of thumb is that each piece of homework should take a minimum of 20 minutes.

 - If your child has anything they wish to discuss, please encourage them to approach their teacher first.
 In Year 6 we strive to achieve greater independence in preparation for Secondary School.
 We operate an open-door policy and welcome parents and guardians to approach and discuss any concerns with their child’s teacher.
 Many thanks for your support in this busy academic year.